 New York Yankees Rapid Reaction: 2015 MLB Draft Round 1 and 2

-And with the 57th overall selection in the 2015 Draft, the New York Yankees select Jeff Degano, a left-handed pitcher out of Indiana State University.
+And with the 16th selection of the 2015 MLB Draft, the New York Yankees select James Kaprielian, a right handed pitcher out of UCLA.